You cannot copy content of this website, your IP is being recorded

-Most babies and toddlers between the ages of 6 months and two years old suffer from an ear infection or two.
+Most babies and toddlers between the ages of 6 months and two years old suffer through an ear infection or two.
 While they may seem miserable at the time, these infections typically resolve themselves, restoring peace once again.

 If your child’s ear infections are frequent and hard to treat, however, ear tube surgery may relieve their pain and stave off hearing loss and issues with speech development.